If your content marketing machine demands a consistent quality then you definitely need editorial guidelines.

 Editorial guidelines should include:

-You might also want to get specific with the type of language used, so you might include guidance on:
+Your editorial guidelines should also get specific with the type of language used, so you might include guidance on:

 - Spelling – UK or US English?